stgreenb/gat-bot/README.md

 9. **End poll.** From the "Poll" menu select "Stop Poll". _Note: Once the poll has been stopped, the bot will no longer take any communication (its webhook is deleted).
 Also, for your next poll, you can skip right to step 5 (or 6 if your recipients are the same)._

-## Documentation

-Pointer to reference documentation for this project.

 ## License